Bob Bigelow Memorial Fund

 Thanks to the generosity of Bob's friends, family, and members of the basketball community in Winchester and around the world, we achieved our goals of raising funds for the purpose of making physical improvements to the outdoor courts at Manchester Field, endowing a permanent scholarship in Bob’s name for Winchester High School graduates, and creating a memorial in his honor.

 On Saturday, June 11th at 10 a.m., members of the Bigelow family, friends, neighbors, and former teammates gathered at the Manchester courts to remember Bob and to officially open the renovated facilities in a public ceremony.

 - New glass boards and breakaway rims

 - Resealing and repainting of the courts

 - Commemorative plaque located near the courts

-It is fitting to preserve Bob’s legacy at the Manchester courts.
-As a lifelong resident of Winchester and an extraordinary contributor to the community, it was Bob Bigelow who spearheaded the planning, fundraising, and restoration of these courts approximately 20 years ago.
+It is fitting that we preserved Bob’s legacy at the Manchester courts.
+As a lifelong resident of Winchester and an extraordinary contributor to the community, Bob Bigelow spearheaded the planning, fundraising, and restoration of these courts approximately 20 years ago.